-- Placing notices in public outreach materials. - Placing notices on the H-GAC website. - Public service announcements and advertisements in ethnic media outlets. - Distributing or posting flyers written in the languages that will best communicate to the target population. - Engaging the help of community advocates and community-based organizations with expertise in the culture, language, and values of the local ethnic community to assist in reaching and mobilizing the LEP community. - Distributing the Language Access Plan. - Electronic event announcements such as informational email blasts. - Legal notices, press releases, and program brochures. - Paid advertising campaigns to promote the availability of language assistance services. - Placing signs in public areas within H-GAC's offices. - Introducing multi-lingual "I speak" cards that invite LEP individuals to identify their alternate language needs.
+- Placing notices in public outreach materials. - Placing notices on the H-GAC website. - Public service announcements and advertisements in ethnic media outlets. - Distributing or posting flyers written in the languages that will best communicate to the target population. - Engaging the help of community advocates and community-based organizations with expertise in the culture, language, and values of the local ethnic community to assist in reaching and mobilizing the LEP community. - Distributing the Language Access Plan. - Electronic event announcements such as informational email blasts. - Legal notices, press releases, and program brochures. - Paid advertising campaigns to promote the availability of language assistance services. - Utilizing multi-lingual "I speak" cards that invite LEP individuals to identify their alternate language needs.